Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Analysis of CLIP using Grad-ECLIP

 \section{Analysis of CLIP using Grad-ECLIP}

-Useful explanation methods can be used to identify failure modes, establish appropriate users' confidence and give insight to developers to improve models.
-Therefore, in this section, we use the visual explanation maps \zcy{and textual explanations} generated by Grad-ECLIP to give examples of how to explore the mechanism in text and image matching, and analyze the strengths, weaknesses, and preference of CLIP model.
-We hope that our explanation tool can help researchers discover more interesting properties of pre-trained image-language models, and inspire further development of these models. \abc{Here we analyze three aspects of CLIP: 1) the decomposition and addibility in image-text matching (\S\ref{sec:concept_decomp}); 2) types of attributes that can be identified by CLIP (\S\ref{sec:diagn_attr}); 3) the concreteness/abstractness of words learned by CLIP (\S\ref{sec:att_concreteness}).}
+Useful explanation methods can be used to identify failure modes, establish appropriate users' confidence, and give insight to developers to improve models.
+Therefore, in this section, we use the visual explanation maps \zcy{and textual explanations} generated by Grad-ECLIP to give examples of how to explore the mechanism in text and image matching, and analyze the strengths, weaknesses, and preferences of the CLIP model.
+We hope that our explanation tool can help researchers discover more interesting properties of pre-trained image-language models and inspire further development of these models. \abc{Here we analyze three aspects of CLIP: 1) the decomposition and addibility in image-text matching (\S\ref{sec:concept_decomp}); 2) types of attributes that can be identified by CLIP (\S\ref{sec:diagn_attr}); 3) the concreteness/abstractness of words learned by CLIP (\S\ref{sec:att_concreteness}).} \red{ We note that there is a risk that the heat map explanations may not be accurate when explaining the model, and we can temper this risk by selecting the XAI that has higher faithfulness to the model.
+We have shown in Section IV that our method Grad-ECLIP has the highest faithfulness among the related methods, and thus, this provides a justification for using it to perform our interpretation/analysis of CLIP here.
+Future XAI methods may improve on faithfulness and may update and refine these interpretations.
+Nonetheless, this is the nature of scientific progress.}